-As Parents, We sacrifice Our Own Health For The Good Of The Many
+Good Parent's will At Times sacrifice Their Own Health For The Good Of Their Children

-There is time to lambast a crappy health care reform bill and today I do it more from a personal level than I normally would.
-It is a losing piece of trite Bill, it's only agenda being to replace anything with "Obama" or anything he created for the wellbeing of America.
-Doing away with the "Affordable Care Act", will not give most of the Republican constituents the desired outcome.
+The Health care Bill that has been proposed by the Current Administration does not address the needs of the American People the executive order that was signed to repeal "Affordable Care Act" or"Obamacare" does not adequately address the needs of the most vulnerable.
+Doing away with the "Obamacare" will not give most of the Republican constituents the desired outcome.
 When the poor or mid income are faced with the option of obtaining Healthcare or paying living expenses we will choose living expenses even at the detriment to our own health.

 What the New Health Care Bill Proposes

 Where do I start?
 Now being a Veteran and also a Civil Servant I have the luxury of not only having the VA Medical care but because I had minor Children I kept my Civil servant or civilian Healthcare coverage.
-What that did was it afforded me the opportunity to provide my Children with medical coverage, thanks to The Affordable Care Act I was able to keep my youngest Child on my Policy until such time as she turned 26 Years old.
+What that did was it afforded me the opportunity to provide my Children with medical coverage, thanks to The Affordable Care Act I was able to keep my two youngest Children on my Policy until such time as they turned 26 Years old.

-Prior to working for the VA and being Married and responsible for 5 minor Children while disabled and attending College, my Husband and I worked two jobs him sometimes three while we attended College full time.
-Still, we were one major accident away from being homeless there were times we would forego things we needed, in order to give our Children their individual needs, we couldn't afford wants could barely afford to keep clothed 5 growing Children, we relied on those income Tax refunds at the end of the Year to purchase clothes and necessary School supplies.
+Prior to working for the VA and being Married and responsible for five minor Children while disabled and attending College, my Ex-Husband and I worked two jobs him sometimes three.
+Still, we were one major accident away from being homeless there were times we would forego things we needed, in order to give our Children their individual needs, we couldn't afford wants could barely afford to keep clothed five growing Children, we relied on those income Tax refunds at the end of the Year to purchase clothes and necessary School supplies.
 Their Health was important so we saved for those School Physicals, and didn't skimp on Dental for them, it was very difficult.
 Why am I divulging this?
 Simple really, when faced with a choice of paying bills, taking care of our Children, our Children came first, their needs.
-Neither my Husband or I could afford proper Medical coverage while he was Married to me because of my disability, the pre-existing condition.
-If we were covered there was a limit as to how much and what the company would pay.
-Luckily for me, I had the Department of Veterans Affairs.
-When I had my first back surgery in 1993 at a Civilian Hospital, because it was an emergency surgery, I had no time to get to the Veterans Hospital.
-My Husbands insurance would not pay the cost.
-I was presented with a bill for $45-50,000 all combined and although they did not indicate such my Husband lost his employment soon after.
-Thankfully the VA picked up the tab.
+Neither my Husband or I could afford proper Medical coverage while he was Married to me because of my disability.
+It was considered a preexisting condition.

 Are you Perhaps Getting the Big Picture, No?